Bruce Sabath: Early life and education

-Bruce was born and raised in Rochester, New York, the son of Martin Cherkas Sabath, a career engineer at Eastman Kodak Company and Margie Guggenheim Sabath.
+Bruce Sabath was born and raised in Rochester, New York, the son of Martin Cherkas Sabath, a career engineer at Eastman Kodak Company, and Margie Guggenheim Sabath.

-He attended Brighton High School in Rochester, where he was active as a musician (he studied clarinet with Michael Webster, principal clarinetist with the Rochester Philharmonic), singer and actor.
+He attended Brighton High School in Rochester, where he was active as a musician, singer and actor.
 He graduated as class valedictorian in 1980.
-Bruce was also a leader, both nationally and in his home region, in the National Federation of Temple Youth - serving as a songleader at Reform Jewish events across the US and Canada.
+He was also a songleader in the National Federation of Temple Youth.

-While at Harvard, Bruce was an early member of the a cappella group the Harvard Din & Tonics.
-In his senior year, Bruce played Tevye in a college production of Fiddler on the Roof.
-While at Wharton, Bruce was featured in the Wharton Follies.
+While an undergraduate at Harvard University, Sabath was an early member of the a cappella group the Harvard Din & Tonics.
+In his senior year, he played Tevye in a college production of Fiddler on the Roof.
+Later on, while enrolled in an MBA program at the Wharton School, he was featured in the Wharton Follies.

 Business career

-After earning a BA (with honors) in Applied Mathematics and Computer Science from Harvard in 1984, Bruce worked for Andersen Consulting, primarily focusing on financial modeling in mortgage backed securities.
-He then transitioned into investment banking at First Boston in 1985.
-In 1988, he enrolled in the MBA program at the Wharton School of the University of Pennsylvania where he graduated in 1990 with a concentration in Finance and Entrepreneurial Management.
-Thereafter, he worked as a strategy consultant at the Boston Consulting Group in NYC, then as Director of Strategy at American Express.
+Beginning in the mid-1980s, Sabath worked for Arthur Andersen, First Boston, the Boston Consulting Group, and American Express.

 Acting career

-In 1997, Bruce decided to leave his career on Wall Street and pursue acting.
+In 1997, Sabath decided to leave his career on Wall Street and pursue acting.
 For the next two years, he studied acting at the Esper Studio, movement at Actors' Movement Studio, and voice with Joyce Hall.
 In 1999, he received his first professional acting job in the second national tour of Victor/Victoria.